ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/vsan_policy_maker/README.md

 - Automatically attach the VSAN Policy to a UCS Domain Profile if desired, during the VSAN Policy configuration.
 The VSAN Policy can be attached to Fabric Interconnect A, B, or both.

+- Quickly restore VSAN Policy configurations as part of your on-prem Intersight backup solution.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites